Seasonal Chiropractic Risks and Tips for Avoiding Them

 3) Sitting for Longer Travel Times.
 On long car or plane trips, place a small pillow or folded towel behind the small of your back to help maintain your lower back arch and properly support your body.
 This relieves spinal discs and joint structures of unnecessary pressure.
 Also, be sure to adjust your headrest to align with your head, at least up to ear level.

 4) Sleeping fewer Hours.
 Many health problems that develop with the holidays are due simply to fatigue.
 Compensate for this by making a point of getting more sleep hours, if possible, rather than fewer.
-By simply insuring adequate rest, you can prevent structural strain, and avert emotional and cognitive imbalances.
+By simply ensuring adequate rest, you can prevent structural strain, and avert emotional and cognitive imbalances.

 Have a happy—and a healthy—holiday season!